At a Glance

 Nexa, headquartered in Phoenix, Arizona, specializes in industry-specific call handling for legal, medical, and home services businesses.
 Their receptionists train on legal intake workflows, HIPAA-compliant medical protocols, and service dispatch procedures.
 For Rhode Island's concentrated healthcare sector (where Brown University Health alone employs 15,000 people and thousands of affiliated practices operate across a geographically compact state), Nexa's medical-specific training adds call handling precision that generic services lack.

 Nexa integrates with legal CRMs including Clio, PracticePanther, and Filevine.
-Their HIPAA-compliant medical answering serves the network of practices, specialists, and home health agencies connected to Rhode Island's hospital systems.
 A 14-day free trial allows evaluation.
-For Providence's legal community (personal injury, maritime law, immigration) and the state's dense medical practice landscape, Nexa's specialized training means incoming calls are handled with the correct intake workflows from the first interaction.
+For Providence's legal community and the state's dense medical practice landscape, Nexa's specialized training means incoming calls are handled with the correct intake workflows from the first interaction.

 - Pricing: Plans start at approximately $239/month for 100 minutes.
 300-minute and 500-minute tiers at custom pricing.
 Overage rates from $1.59 to $1.99/min.
 Bilingual English/Spanish available as a $50/month add-on.